MitoBlock/MitoBlockchain/readme.md

-# Mito Blockchain dev
+# Mito Blockchain

-**This is dev / experimental repo of original mitoblock.**

 It is difficult for start-ups and small businesses to collaborate with each other to boost their sales / revenue / number of users and provide strong elements for user stickiness.
 Our application is a blockchain protocol that acts as an ecosystem for startups and small businesses to freely exchange value with each other with the help of Blockchain & Web3.

-**Mito Block / Mito Blockchain dev** is a reliable, secure, and scalable PoA / PoS blockchain with WASM for smart contracts.
+**Mito Block** is a reliable, secure, and scalable PoA / PoS blockchain with WASM for smart contracts.
 It is built  using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

 ## Tech Stack of our application